Herb Vigran

 Herbert Vigran (Note: The California Death Index lists Vigran's first name as Herburt, rather than Herbert, as do his obituaries in the Los Angeles Times and The New York Times.)
 (June 5, 1910 – November 29, 1986) was an American character actor in Hollywood from the 1930s to the 1980s.
-Over his 50-year career, he made over 350 television and film appearances.
+Over his 50-year career, he made over 350 television and film appearances, notably as Lurvy in Charlotte's Web.

 Early years

 Vigran was born in Cincinnati on June 5, 1910.
 His family moved to Fort Wayne, Indiana, when he was 16.
 He graduated with a Bachelor of Laws (LL.B.) from Indiana University School of Law (Bloomington) in 1933, but later chose to pursue acting.

 Stage

 Billed as Herbert Vigran, he appeared on Broadway in three plays from 1935 through 1938: Achilles Had a Heel (1935), Cyrano de Bergerac (1936), and Having Wonderful Time (1937).
 He also toured in Cyrano de Bergerac.

 Radio

 After starting out on Broadway, Vigran soon moved to Hollywood with no money and only the Broadway acting experience.
 He first worked in radio in 1937 on Five Star Final and Our Gal Sunday.
 In 1939, Vigran's agent helped him secure a lead in the radio drama Silver Theatre.
 The actor had a $5 recording made of the radio show and used it as a demo to get other jobs with his unique voice.
 He performed in radio shows with the likes of Jack Benny, Bob Hope, Lucille Ball and Jimmy Durante.